 Staying Organized When Life Gets Busy

-For Students with Jobs
+for Students with jobs

-- Schedule lighter tasks on workdays
+- Work on lighter tasks on days off.

 For Online or Hybrid Students